pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Example application
 ===================

-In this section, an application class is developed that has minimal dependencies on the library.
+In this section, an event sourced application is developed that has minimal dependencies on the library.

 A stand-alone domain model is developed without library classes, which shows how event sourcing in Python can work.
-The stand-alone examples here are simplified versions of the library classes.
+The stand-alone code examples here are simplified versions of the library classes.

-All the infrastructure is declared explicitly to show the components that are involved.
+All the infrastructure classes from library are used explicitly to show the different components involved, so you can understand how to make variations.

 Domain
 ======

 Let's start with the domain model.
-Since the state of an event sourced application is determined by a sequence of events, so we need to define some events.
+If the state of an event sourced application is determined by a sequence of events, then we need to define some events.

 Domain events
 -------------

 You may wish to use a technique such as "event storming" to identify or decide what happens in your domain.
-In this example, for the sake of general familiarity, let's assume we have a domain in which things can be "created", "changed", and "discarded".
+In this example, for the sake of general familiarity let's assume we have a domain in which things can be "created", "changed", and "discarded".
 With that in mind, we can begin to write some domain event classes.